deedeecx330/skyhookfilecrypt/README.md

 The module has two functions, encryptFile and decryptFile.
 The function arguments in both cases are:
 -   File that is to be encrypted/decrypted
 -   Output file where encrypted/decrypted contents will be saved to
--   A byte string passphrase to encrypt/decrypt the file with
+-   A passphrase to encrypt/decrypt the file with (Can be any primitive data type)

 For example
 ```